fbpx

 Session 3 – 17th March 2023

-Oh, what a tangled web we weave: understanding the role of flows for Food webs
+Oh, what a tangled web we weave: understanding the role of flows for food webs

 Understanding energy flow through ecosystems is critical for understanding patterns of biodiversity and ecosystem function.
 Alteration of riverine flows can modify the structure and function of ecosystems, changing the availability and quality of food for animals.
-Research carried out within the Environmental Water Knowledge and Research (EWKR) and Flow MER food web themes has sought to improve our understanding of the complex relationship between hydrology and aquatic Food webs.
+Research carried out within the Environmental Water Knowledge and Research (EWKR) and Flow MER food web themes has sought to improve our understanding of the complex relationship between hydrology and aquatic food webs.
 In this session Paul will highlight some of the research that has arisen from the EWKR and other MDB projects that set the scene for research in Flow MER.
-James will provide an overview of a Basin-scale food web simulator that integrates knowledge of Basin Food webs with long-term monitoring data to provide estimates of the contribution that environmental water is making to the Biomass of key taxa groups.
+James will provide an overview of a Basin-scale food web simulator that integrates knowledge of Basin food webs with long-term monitoring data to provide estimates of the contribution that environmental water is making to the biomass of key taxa groups.
 We will touch on recent research that helps us understand what is happening in the food web during large floods and directions for future work.

 Simplified aquatic food web